MiczFlor/RPi-Jukebox-RFID/components/bluetooth-sink-switch/README.md

     type softvol
     slave.pcm    "plughw:0,0" # Your audio output.
-Here: audio stream goes direclty to the soundcard 0 control.name "Master"     # Unique, new iFace name not already used in the system control.card  0           # Be sure to also adjust the index to your soundcard number; i.e. if your soundcard is plughw:1,0 this should also be 1 max_dB       -20.0        # This limits the maximum speaker volume.
+Here: audio stream goes direclty to the soundcard 0 control.name "Master"     # Unique, new iFace name not already used in the system control.card  0           # Be sure to also adjust the index to your soundcard number
+                              # i.e. if your soundcard is plughw:1,0 this should also be 1
+    max_dB       -20.0        # This limits the maximum speaker volume.
-                              # Play around with this number until your are satisfied with the volume change effect when switching between headphones and speakers
+                              # Play around with this number until your are satisfied with the
+                              # volume change effect when switching between headphones and speakers
     hint {
          show on
          description "HifiBerry Speakers"